openvinotoolkit/model_server/docs/security_considerations.md

 - maximum size of REST and GRPC message which is 1GB - bigger messages will be rejected
 - setting max_concurrent_streams which defines how many concurrent threads can be initiated from a single client - the remaining will be queued.
 The default is equal to the number of CPU cores.
 It can be changed with the `--grpc_channel_arguments grpc.max_concurrent_streams=8`.
 - setting the gRPC memory quota for the requests buffer - the default is 2GB.
 It can be changed with `--grpc_memory_quota=2147483648`.
 Value `0` invalidates the quota.

+---

+- MediaPipe does not validate all the settings during graph initialization.
+Some settings are checked during graph creation phase (upon request processing).
+Therefore it is a good practice to always test the configuration by sending example requests to the KServe endpoints before deployment.